IBSim/VirtualLab/docs/source/examples.rst

 Individual mesh groups are created for the element required to ensure 99% of the coil power is provided.
 The corresponding Joule heating for these elements is piped to **Code_Aster** to apply.
 The amount of power the coil generates will be printed to the terminal.

 Analysing the results in ParaVis you will see a much more realistic heating profile of the sample using this coil.
 Open :file:`ERMES.rmed` in ParaVis also to see the results generated by **ERMES**.
-You should see that the profile *JouleHeating* is very similar to that of the heating profile on the sample.
+You should see that the profile *Joule_heating* is very similar to that of the heating profile on the sample.

 Task 5
 ######